OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If the app parses parts of the URL, you can also perform input fuzzing to detect memory corruption bugs.

-What we have learned above can be now used to build your own fuzzer on the language of your choice, e.g. in Python and call the `openURL` using [Frida's RPC](https://www.frida.re/docs/javascript-api/#rpc).
+What we have learned above can be now used to build your own fuzzer on the language of your choice, e.g. in Python and call the `openURL` using [Frida's RPC](https://www.frida.re/docs/javascript-api/#rpc "Frida's RPC (JavaScript API)").
 That fuzzer should do the following:

 - generate payloads
 - for each of them call `openURL`
 - and check if the app generates a crash report (`.ips`) in `/private/var/mobile/Library/Logs/CrashReporter`

-The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) project offers fuzzing dictionaries that you can use as payloads.
+The [FuzzDB](https://github.com/fuzzdb-project/fuzzdb "FuzzDB") project offers fuzzing dictionaries that you can use as payloads.

 ###### Using Frida

-Doing this with Frida is pretty easy, you can refer to this [blog post](https://grepharder.github.io/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.html) to see an example that fuzzes the iGoat-Swift app (working on iOS 11.1.2).
+Doing this with Frida is pretty easy, you can refer to this [blog post](https://grepharder.github.io/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.html "Learning about Universal Links and Fuzzing URL Schemes on iOS with Frida") to see an example that fuzzes the iGoat-Swift app (working on iOS 11.1.2).

 Before running the fuzzer we need the URL schemes as inputs.
 From the static analysis we know that the iGoat-Swift app supports the following URL scheme and parameters: `iGoat://?contactNumber={0}&message={0}`.